AGI-Labs/toto_benchmark/README.md

     A new agent folder will be created in `outputs/<path_to>/<agent>/`.
 - Once the above is done, run `python scripts/test_stub_env.py -f outputs/<path_to>/<agent>/` for a simple simulated test on the robot.
 If everything works as expected, we are ready to have the agent to be evaluated on the real robot!
 - For submission, Run ```prepare_submission.sh``` script to generate a zipped folder which is ready for submission.
+- Submit your zipped folder for evaluation using this [google form](https://forms.gle/hJWPaXK1DcpuJnhQA).
+- We will evaluate your agents on the robot hardware and update your position on the leaderboard.

 ## Submitting a custom policy
 To submit your agent, you will train your image-based agent on our datasets in any preferred way.
 You may develop your custom visual representation model or use existing ones in TOTO.
 Please see below for detailed instructions: